TIY-Austin-Front-End-Engineering/notes-summer-2016/day-38/README.md

 [Table of Contents](/README.md)

-# Day 37 - Recursion, Writing Errors, Promises
+# Day 37 - Recursion, Writing Errors

 ## Review
 - how to test listening to the model for changes